multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/alternatives.md

 ## `cvmfsexec`

-Using [`cvmfsexec`](https://github.com/cvmfs/cvmfsexec), mounting of CernVM-FS repositories as an unpriviledged user is possible, without having CernVM-FS installed system-wide.
+Using [`cvmfsexec`](https://github.com/cvmfs/cvmfsexec), mounting of CernVM-FS repositories as an unprivileged user is possible, without having CernVM-FS installed system-wide.

 `cvmfsexec` supports multiple ways of doing this depending on the system configuration, where way requires that specific features are enabled in the system, like: